JustineLicuanan/sds-report-generation-system/README.md

 ## Upcoming Changes

-- Make sort functional for other web pages
 - Make it more mobile responsive
 - Change the web page link for user and admin in some pages e.g logs.